Supramolecular-Polymer-Chemistry/TikhonovRelaxationSpectra/README.md

 - First column: time values (e.g. in seconds)
 - Second column: corresponding experimental data

-Data columns should be separated by tabs.
+Data columns should be separated by whitespace or tabs.
 If the user prefers a different delimiter, one could chage the code to define one, in line 502:

 ```python
 import_file = np.loadtxt(data_input, delimiter=',')